projecttacoma/measure-repository/README.md

 ```
 5. From here you can continue to use the replica set, and in the future, you can do a normal start of the server using homebrew: `brew services start mongodb-community` (without need to reinitialize the replica set).

-Further information on standalong to replica set conversion can be found in the mongodb [replica set conversion documentation](https://www.mongodb.com/docs/manual/tutorial/convert-standalone-to-replica-set/).
+Further information on standalone to replica set conversion can be found in the mongodb [replica set conversion documentation](https://www.mongodb.com/docs/manual/tutorial/convert-standalone-to-replica-set/).

 ## Usage